New Rules for Whiplash Claims for Accident on or After 31st May 2021

-Sometimes taken for granted until accident strikes, a man or woman’s contribution to domestic tasks such as DIY, gardening, car maintenance and so on can be recognised as very valuable.
+Sometimes taken for granted until accident strikes, a man or woman’s contribution to domestic tasks such as DIY, gardening, car maintenance, and so on can be recognised as very valuable.
 The court may be asked to assess not just the past loss but also continuing losses into the future, tempered only by the likely diminishing effects of age as would in due course have stopped such activities.

 The extent of loss will vary depending upon how keen or expert the injured person was.
-The way in which it is measured will depend upon whether replacement services have had to be paid for (in which case records such receipts are invaluable as evidence) or will be paid for in future or whether family and friends provide replacement services gratuitously.
+The way in which it is measured will depend upon whether replacement services have had to be paid for (in which case records such receipts are invaluable as evidence) or will be paid for in the future or whether family and friends provide replacement services gratuitously.

-In many typical cases such heads of loss may be put at as much as £1500 a year and continuing beyond working retirement age.
+In many typical cases, such heads of loss may be put at as much as £1500 a year and continuing beyond working retirement age.